Introducing Capetastic… the cape that can be anything you want it to be!

-This pattern includes a step-by-step basic cape pattern with hood, as well as full pattern pieces and instructions & how to turn it into a feathered bird.
+This pattern includes a step-by-step basic cape pattern with hood, as well as full pattern pieces and instructions on how to turn it into a feathered bird.

 It’s a perfect dress up costume for Halloween, Easter or any other special occasion… or a fun fancy dress outfit to have around for everyday play!

-Children’s unisex sizes newborn to age 12 years.
-And oh my goodness…. there’s a unisex adult add-on pattern pieces sizes Extra-Small, Small, Medium, Large and Extra-Large.
+Children’s sizes newborn to age 12 years.
+And oh my goodness…. there’s an adult pattern in sizes XS to XL too.
 Now the whole family can dress up together <3 Whoop!

 ————– Here’s what some of our testers had to say ————–